Gadji-M/PoolSeq_OMIcsTouch/README.md

 - -r refers to the reference genome, note that it must be indexed before running (`bwa index genome.fasta`);
 - -o refers to the sorted bam output file.

-## 3. Sorting and marking duplicates from .bam files
-<a name="section-8"></a>

-Here, i will show you how to sort according to coordinates, mark and remove duplicates using picard tools with bam files as input.
-This session will use the shell script `Sorting_marking_duplicates.sh`.

-How to run the command line?

-`./Sorting_marking_duplicates.sh -i /path/to/input_dir -o /path/to/output_dir -m metrics.txt -p /path/to/picard.jar`

-Where,
-- -i represents the file in which the bam files to process are into;
-- -o represents the file in which the output will be redirected;
-- -m represents the file in which the metric files of each bam file will be save after marking duplicates;
-- -p represents the path to the tool you will use to process the sorting and deduplication (in this case, picard.jar from the Picard toold).

 ### Computing mapping and coverage statistics
 <a name="section-9"></a>